ElDavoo/ossigenio/doc/Prototypes.md

 As it is relegated to the fixed version, it semicompletely demonstrates the operation of a carbon dioxide controller that, when carbon dioxide rises above a certain value, drives a servomotor to open a window and then to close it.
 Given its demonstrative nature, no further functionality was chosen to be implemented.

 ### Data reading
+Communication with and reading from sensors is possible through the *digitalRead()* and *analogRead()* functions; these were not used directly because the relevant sensor libraries provided a higher-level interface.
 ```c
 // used millis() function
 if (currentMillis - lastExecutedMillis >= campTime) { // with campTime normally equal to 10 seconds